exercism/pharo-smalltalk/README.md

 Exercism exercises in Pharo.

-## Setup
+## Initial Setup

 The simplest way to install Pharo is is to use [zero conf](http://pharo.org/download#//*[@id="main"]/div/h2[3]) from a terminal command line.

-Enter:
+Simply enter:
 ```$xslt
 curl https://get.pharo.org | bash
 ```

-Then launch Pharo by typing:
+Then launch Pharo and load some initial tools by typing:
 ```$xslt
 ./pharo-ui Pharo.image eval "Metacello new
 baseline: 'Exercism';